xiaochendev/labData/build_todo_list/README.md

 #  To Do List App
-- Allow the users to add, edit, remove item from todo lists
+- Allow the user to add, edit, remove todo from todo lists

 # Steps
 1. Copy rerepository to your local file